IIHF World Ranking

 The IIHF World Ranking is a ranking of the performance of the national ice hockey teams of member countries of the International Ice Hockey Federation (IIHF).
 It is based on a formula giving points for each team's placings at IIHF-sanctioned tournaments over the previous four years.
 The ranking is used to determine seedings and qualification requirements for future IIHF tournaments.
-The United States is currently ranked first in both men’s and women’s play, despite Russia having more points overall in the men’s rankings but being excluded from the list due to its ongoing suspension from IIHF competition.
+Russia's men team has more points overall in the men's rankings but is excluded from the list due to its ongoing suspension from IIHF competition.

 Description

 The system was approved at the IIHF congress of September 2003.
 According to former IIHF President René Fasel, the system was designed to be simple to understand and "reflect the long-term quality of all national hockey programs and their commitment to international hockey".

 The ranking is used to determine the seeding of the teams for the next World Championship and to select the teams which can participate in Winter Olympics without playing in the qualifying round.
 For example, for the 2022 Winter Olympics, the first eight teams of the Men's World Ranking and the first six of the Women's World Ranking were pre-qualified.
 Qualification for the men's tournament at the 2022 Winter Olympics was structured around the 2019 ranking.
 Twelve spots were made available for teams.
 The top eight teams in the World Ranking after the 2019 Men's World Ice Hockey Championships received automatic berths into the Ice Hockey event.
 All IIHF teams had an opportunity to qualify for the event.
 Teams that wished to participate ranked below 36th played in two preliminary qualifications in November 2019.
 The two winners of the first preliminaries and teams ranked 27–36th were divided in three groups to play in the second pre-qualification round in December 2019.
 The three winners of those preliminaries joined teams ranked 18–26th for the third pre-qualification round of three groups in February 2020.
 The winner of each of these pre-qualification groups and teams ranked 9–17 were divided in three groups to play in the final qualification in August 2021.
 The winner of each group then joined the eight top-ranked teams plus the host in the Olympics in 2022.

 The women's tournament uses a similar qualification format.
 The top six teams in the IIHF Women's World Ranking after the 2020 IIHF Women's World Championship received automatic berths into the ice hockey event.
 Lower ranked teams had an opportunity to qualify for the event.
 Teams ranked 16th and below were divided into three groups where they played in a preliminary qualification round in the October 2021.
 The three group winners from the round advanced to the final qualification round, where the teams ranked seventh through fifteenth joined them.